 Accommodation in San Sebastian

 There are plenty of places to stay in San Sebastian.
 However, the destination being a little on the high-end of the budget scale, most of them belong to the mid-range and luxury range categories.
-Hotel Mercure Monte Igueldo, with its scenic La Concha view, is one of the best luxury hotels of the city.
-For mid-range accommodations, go for Hotel Niza, Pension Urkia, NH Aranzazy, Hospedaje Iruna, Pension Edorta and Hotel Europa.
+Hotel Mercure Monte Igueldo, with its scenic La Concha view, is one of the best luxury hotels in the city.
+For mid-range accommodations, go for Hotel Niza, Pension Urkia, NH Aranzazy, Hospedaje Iruna, Pension Edorta, and Hotel Europa.
 Camping Igeldo is one of the most popular budget accommodations.